 The Faroe Islands are magical and you might have seen me raving about them on my Facebook Page or posting regularly on Instagram some epic photos from this tiny, often neglected country.
-My visit in 2015 saw me visit 7 of the 18 Faroe Islands as I hiked, toured, backpacked and watched football in this small country.
+My visit in 2015 saw me visit 7 of the 18 Faroe Islands as I hiked, toured, backpacked and watched football in this small countrywatched football in this small country.

 I decided to spend my last few nights here in the capital city, Torshavn.
 It’s a really cool, under-rated city which offers spectacular settings for the avid backpacker.
 I was here at the same time that Northern Ireland played the Faroe Islands at football.
 As a long term Northern Ireland football fan, it was nice to be able to tour the country too and be able to write about my adventures.
 In a small country like the Faroe Islands, it’s obvious which hotel is the best one when you look at the hotels you can stay in here – I saw the Hotel Foroyar online and booked myself in here.

 I’ve mentioned before how my backpacking lifestyle has developed over the years.
 As a travel writer, app tour designer and freelancer, a mixture of places to sleep is what I crave.
 I go from hostel to night train to hotel to campsite and I buzz off the diversity.
 In the Faroe islands, my treat was having my own room with a view in the magnificent Hotel Foroyar.

 It’s a 4 star hotel and this is quite simply the best hotel in the country.
 The Northern Ireland international football team and the Faroe Islands international football team stayed here.
 It’s easy to see why they chose this place and I loved my relaxing stay here.

 Here are some of my favourite things about the Hotel Foroyar.
 I was in Room 131.